xqguo/CommodQuant/docs/index.md

 # Project outline

 The primary objective of this project is to provide an open-source reference for quantitative functions related to commodities.
 It includes a commodity pricing library [CommodQuant](https://github.com/xqguo/CommodQuant) written in F# ( which can be used in any dotnet developments ), as well as some guides to some related learning materials around technology and quantitative finance.
-Also with its azure DevOps pipeline [project](https://dev.azure.com/guoxiaoq/CommodQuant)
+Also with its Azure DevOps pipeline [project](https://dev.azure.com/guoxiaoq/CommodQuant)

 ## Programming setup